apache/accumulo-examples/docs/classpath.md

 # Apache Accumulo Classpath Example

 This example shows how to use per table classpaths.
-The example leverages a test jar which contains a Filter that supresses rows containing "foo".
+The example leverages a test jar which contains a Filter that suppresses rows containing "foo".
 The example shows copying the FooFilter.jar into HDFS and then making an Accumulo table reference that jar.
 For this example, a directory, `/user1/lib`, is assumed to exist in HDFS.